 Parent’s reasons for considering a school switch for their child range from concerns about academic achievement, to their child’s social and emotional well-being, and everything in between.
-A common misconception about Waldorf schools is that it’s impossible to transfer in elementary school.
-Simply put, this is untrue.
+While Waldorf school curriculum and pedagogy does differ from public and other private schools, we focus on ensuring that student’s joining our community have a successful and positive experience.
 Waldorf schools are known for providing a warm and nurturing environment in which every student is encouraged to reach their full potential, and the Waldorf School of Philadelphia has a strong track record for the successful transition of non-Waldorf students.

 Any student changing schools, of course, encounters an adjustment period.
 Transitions can sometimes take an older child longer.
 However, because Waldorf Education speaks so directly to the children’s experience and developmental level, students assimilate comparatively quickly when they transition into a Waldorf school.

 There are several of these transitional pieces to consider, some unique to Waldorf, and others that children would experience switching to any school, public or private.
 While some challenges may come about, almost all these changes will bring forth positive results for the transitioning child.